humengtao/2048/README.md

 $('.className').game();
 ```

-open your html ,you will find a default demo
+open your html ,you will find a default demo and start to play with keyboard (w/a/s/d)

 #options
 >             emptyColor: '#eeeeee', //color of empty block